bio-phys/ff-Mg-Ca-NucleicAcids/README.md

 ## Example: Double stranded DNA (PDB-id: 477D) in 0.06 M of CaCl2
 ******************
-The folder 477D_DNA contains all files for an MD simulation of a 12-bp double-stranded DNA (PDB-id: 477D) with GROMACS.
+The folder example_477d contains all files for an MD simulation with GROMACS of a 12-bp double-stranded DNA (PDB-id: 477D) with the optimized parameters.
-Initial coordinates are given in out-ions.gro.
+Initial coordinates are given in 477d.gro.

 ## Citation
 ******************